Fine-Grained Complexity of Computing Degree-Constrained Spanning Trees: Dense Graph Parameters

-Towards deriving reductions rules later, we now define the notion of equivalence, denoted by $\simeq$, for a range of different objects, starting from fixed forests.
+Towards deriving reduction rules later, we now define the notion of equivalence, denoted by $\simeq$, for a range of different objects, starting from fixed forests.
 Informally, fixed forests $(F, g)$ and $(F', g')$ are equivalent if for all $\alpha$, $\alpha$-compatibility with $(F, g)$ implies $\alpha$-compatibility of $(F', g')$ and vice versa.
 If the implication only goes one way, we can speak of weaker fixed forests.
-We can extend the notion of weakness and equivalence to sets of fixed forests.
+We can extend the notion of weakness and equivalence to sets of fixed forests. \begin{definition} A set $R$ of fixed forests is \defi{weaker} than a set $R'$ of fixed forests, denoted by $R \preceq R'$, if for each edge mapping $\alpha\subseteq [k]^2$ and for any fixed forest $(F^*, g^*)$ it holds that if $(F^*,g^*)$ is $\alpha$-compatible with some fixed forest $F\in R$, then it is $\alpha$-compatible with some fixed forest $F' \in R'$.
+We call $R$ and $R'$ \defi{equivalent} ($R \simeq R'$), if both $R \preceq R'$ and $R' \preceq R$ hold.